-Over recent years the Group has implemented a range of workforce planning measures in order to address financial pressures.
-All related costs are reflected within the Cost of Service on the Group Comprehensive Income and Expenditure Statement; however, it should be noted that this also includes technical accounting adjustments required by Accounting Standards with regard to past service pension costs.
+All costs relating to workforce planning are reflected within the Cost of Service on the Comprehensive Income and Expenditure Statement; however, it should be noted that this also includes technical accounting adjustments required by Accounting Standards with regard to past service pension costs.

-The Group terminated the contracts of a number of employees in 2019/2020, incurring liabilities of £1.676m (£3.614m in 2018/2019).
+The Group terminated the contracts of a number of employees in 2020/2021, incurring liabilities of £0.943m (£1.676m in 2019/2020).
 The number of all exit packages with total cost per band and total cost of these packages are set out in the tables below: